Mourners bid farewell to Rayshard Brooks at historic church

 But in a powerful echo of her father’s “I Have a Dream” speech, she declared: “Rayshard Brooks’ death will not be in vain because justice will roll down like waters and righteousness like a mighty stream.”

+“We would be dishonest if we did not discuss what got us here in the first place,” said the Rev. Raphael Warnock, senior pastor at Ebenezer Baptist.
+“Rayshard Brooks is the latest high-profile casualty in the struggle for justice and a battle for the soul of America.
+This is about him, but it is so much bigger than him.”

+He recited a long list of names of Black people to die at the hands of police in recent years, including Eric Garner, Michael Brown, Philando Castile and George Floyd, lamenting in front of the congregation: “Sadly we’ve gotten too much practice at this.”

-Brooks, 27, was shot by Officer Garrett Rolfe after a struggle that erupted when police tried to handcuff him for being intoxicated behind the wheel of his car at a Wendy’s drive-thru.
-Video showed Brooks snatching a police Taser and firing it at the officer while running away.
+Brooks, 27, was shot twice in the back June 12 by Officer Garrett Rolfe after a struggle that erupted when police tried to handcuff him for being intoxicated behind the wheel of his car at a Wendy’s drive-thru.
+Video showed Brooks snatching a police Taser and firing it at the white officer while running away.

 Rolfe, 27, was charged with murder and jailed without bail.
 A second officer, Devin Brosnan, 26, was charged with aggravated assault, accused of stepping on Brooks’ shoulder as he lay dying on the pavement.
 Lawyers for both men said their clients’ actions were justified.